-Curtis has taught dozens of communication-related courses on topics as broad as visual communication, integrated marketing, technical writing, public speaking, infographics in popular media, website development, wayfinding design, branding, proposal writing, portfolio development, business communication, advanced editing, emergent media, and more.
+Having taught at the college level since 2006, Curtis has developed dozens of communication-related courses on topics as broad as visual communication, integrated marketing, technical writing, public speaking, infographics in popular media, website development, wayfinding design, branding, proposal writing, portfolio development, business communication, advanced editing, emergent media, and many more.

 Curtis concurrently works as a communications and marketing consultant, teaches corporate leadership training workshops, serves as a course auditor for the College Board, and is the author of multiple peer-reviewed publications on information design, self-directed learning, and competency-based education.

 In a nutshell, visual communication is the stuff (neon lights, parking signs, cereal boxes, bumper stickers, resumes, olive oil labels) around us that persuade us to buy or to move or to act because of how our brain reacts to what our eyes see.
 Our reactions to visual communications can be visceral, emotionally charged, culturally-influenced, logically concluded, or affected simply by personal taste.
 After all, I’ll be the first to admit that I choose my shampoo based on how the bottle looks (and my wife just rolls her eyes at me!).